 - 100% for stock acquired after September 27, 2010;

 - 75% for stock acquired after February 17, 2009, and before September 28, 2010; and

 - 50% if acquired before February 18, 2009, and after August 10, 1993

-Eligibility for the IRC 1202 exclusion depends on a number of factors, including how the stock is acquired, the holding period of the stock, and the type and size of business at the time of issuance of the stock.
+Eligibility for the IRC 1202 exclusion depends on several factors, including how the stock is acquired, the holding period of the stock, and the type and size of business at the time of issuance of the stock.
 For the 50% and 75% exclusions, there is a special tax rate on the portion not excluded, as well as certain adjustments that are required for alternative minimum tax purposes.

 Financing and Equity Structures

 Adjusted taxable income is defined as taxable income without regard to items not related to a trade or business (i.e. investment items); any business interest expense or business interest income, net operating losses, deductions under IRC 199A, and—for years beginning before January 1, 2022—depreciation, amortization, and depletion deductions.
-Adjusted taxable income is similar to EBITDA, but, as noted below, the definitions in the proposed regulations are limiting and will impact taxpayers and the calculations of their interest limitations.
+Adjusted taxable income is similar to EBITDA, but, as noted below, the definitions in the regulations are limiting and impact taxpayers and the calculations of their interest limitations.

 - qualified stated interest as well as amortization of debt issuance costs;

 - guaranteed payments for the use of capital, etc.